JackTeam/PathCover/README.md

 PathCover
 =========

-PathCover is pull down refresh and a parallax top view with real time blur effect to any UIScrollView, inspired by Path for iOS.
+PathCover is pull down refresh and a parallax top view with real time blur effect to any UITableView, inspired by Path for iOS.